A general regularity theory for stable codimension 1 integral varifolds: Generalization to Riemannian manifolds

 where the parameters $\th_{1}, \ldots, \th_{2q-3}$ and the constants $\nu_{1}, \ldots \nu_{2q-3}$ are analogous to the same quantities as in Lemma~\ref{multi-scale-final}, with $\nu_{1}$ depending only on $n$, $q$, $\a$, $\m\r_{0}$ and for $j \in \{2, 3, \ldots, 2q-3\}$, $\nu_{j}$ depending only on $n$, $q$, $\a,$ $\th_{1}, \ldots, \th_{j-1}$,$\m\r_{0}$.
 By choosing $\th_{1}, \th_{2}, \ldots, \th_{2q-3}$ in that order, depending only on $n$, $q$, $\a$ and $\m\r_{0}$, to ensure that $\nu_{j}\th_{j}^{2} < \frac{1}{2}\th_{j}^{2\a}$ and $\th_{j}^{2\a^{\prime}} < \frac{1}{2}\th_{j}^{2\a}$ for each $j=1, 2, \ldots, 2q-3$, we deduce that under the hypotheses of the modified lemma, for some $j \in \{1, 2, \ldots, 2q-3\},$ ${\mathbf C}^{\prime} \in {\mathcal C}_{q}$ and an orthogonal rotation $\G$ of ${\mathbf R}^{n+1}.$ In view of the Remark preceding Theorem~\ref{compactness-N}, the iterative application of this as in Lemma~\ref{finedistgap} gives the analog of Lemma~\ref{finedistgap}; arguing as in Corollary~\ref{F7} then establishes {\bf Case 2}, completing the proof that ${\mathcal B}_{q}^{\star}$ is a proper blow-up class.

 (x) In view of (i) and (\ref{manifolds-2-1}), the argument of Section~\ref{sheeting} carries over to yield Theorem~\ref{sheeting-N} for $q \geq 2$, subject to the induction hypotheses as in (vi).
-Theorem~\ref{mindist-N} when $\Theta \, (\|{\mathbf C}\|, 0) = q + 1/2$ and $\Theta \, ({\mathbf C}\|, 0) = q+1$ then follow, again subject to the induction hypotheses as in (vi), from the argument, with obvious modifications, of Section~\ref{MD}; note in particular that in view of the ``monotonicity inequality'' (\ref{monotonicity-N}) needed in the proof, and the need to use directly the first variation inequality (${\mathcal S^{\star}{\emph 1}}$) in establishing regularity of blow-ups as in Theorem~\ref{MD-c1alpha}, we must take in place of the excess ${\E}$ used in Section~\ref{MD} (see Lemma~\ref{MD-excess-improvement}).
+Theorem~\ref{mindist-N} first in case $\Theta \, (\|{\mathbf C}_{0}\|, 0) = q + 1/2$ and then in case $\Theta \, ({\mathbf C}_{0}\|, 0) = q+1$ follows, again subject to the induction hypotheses as in (vi), from the argument, with obvious modifications, of Section~\ref{MD}; note in particular that in view of the ``monotonicity inequality'' (\ref{monotonicity-N}) needed in the proof, and the need to use directly the first variation inequality (${\mathcal S^{\star}{\emph 1}}$) in establishing regularity of blow-ups as in Theorem~\ref{MD-c1alpha}, we must take in place of the excess ${\E}$ used in Section~\ref{MD} (see Lemma~\ref{MD-excess-improvement}).
 Same modification applies to the excess ${\mathcal Q}$ used in Lemma~\ref{MD-multi-scale-final}.

 {\bf Step 3:} In view of {\bf Step 1}, {\bf Step 2} and the fact that Allard's integral varifold compactness theorem (\cite{AW}, Theorem 6.4) holds in Riemannian manifolds, Theorem~\ref{compactness-N} follows from the argument of Theorem~\ref{compactness} in Section~\ref{reg-compactness}.